 For instance, among the Logitech Rally video conferencing solutions, the Logitech Rally Bar suite is, as we discussed here, the latest addition to the Rally line-up and a great solution for a lot of people and businesses.
 However, Logitech went above and beyond with its ultra-premium offering: the Rally Plus.

 The Rally Plus combines the advanced AI found in the Rally Bar series and sprinkles in some extra goodies to justify the premium asking price.
-The Rally Plus is best suited for big corporations that hold large meetings with many attendants in a conference room.
+The Rally Plus is the best Logitech conference camera solution for corporations that hold large meetings with many attendants.
 The AI framing, room-filling sound, and the ability to daisy-chain mic pods are what make this product specifically suitable for larger-scale meetings.
-Keep reading to learn about the reasons why this all-in-one video-conferencing solution is the perfect one for large conference rooms.
+Keep reading to learn about the reasons why this Logitech conference room solution is the perfect one for large conference rooms.